DylanCore13/VM-Alert-Notification/README.md

 <h2>Part 1: Ensure Your Azure VM is Running</h2>

-- Log in to Azure Portal, then start your VM from a previous lab/activity or create a new one, new resource group and VM, both in same AZ
+- Log in to Azure Portal, then start your VM from a previous lab/activity or create a new one, new resource group and VM, both in same AZ/location

 ![image](https://github.com/user-attachments/assets/b8f26813-f15c-4521-8eb2-3db2c093301b)